-- Walk along Niederdorfstrasse (street).
-The Niederdorfstrasse is a cobblestone street that that is full of art galleries, shops, and cafes.
+- Walk along Niederdorfstrasse: a cobblestone street that is full of art galleries, shops, and cafes.

 - Follow the street for 850 meters until it turns into Münstergasse (alley).
-You then come to the famous Grossmünster cathedral.
+You'' then reach the famous Grossmünster cathedral.

 - Immediately after Grossmünster turn right onto Kirchgasse and take your first left onto Oberdorfstrasse.
-Follow along for 300 meters until you need to cross Rämistrasse (street).
+Follow along for 300 meters until you need to cross Rämistrasse.